 The Board is not aware of the existence of any contingent assets or contingent liabilities.

-10.3 Impact of standards not yet effective
+10.3 Impact of standards and statements not yet implemented

-The board has assessed the impact of new and changed Australian Accounting Standards Board Standards and Interpretations not yet effective.
+The Board has assessed the impact of new and changed Australian Accounting Standards Board Standards and Interpretations not yet effective.